dsherli/WorkSmarterScience/docs/Reports/sprint2_report.md

 * Cross-functional pairing between frontend and backend reduced integration bugs.
 * Docker Compose made it easy for the whole team to run the full stack locally.
 * Pulling NGSS content directly into the dashboard created an immediate wow moment in demos.
+* Shipped a large amount of features and elicited requirements as the team worked.

 Here's what we'd like to improve:
 * We still underestimate time required to harden new endpoints before exposing them.
 * Test coverage around authentication regressions is thin and needs automation.
 * Classroom membership edge cases (duplicate joins, role-based access) need more QA.
+* AI evaluation needs more guardrails, needs to be very robust before any release.

 Here are changes we plan to implement in the next sprint:
 * Ship the student submission + teacher review flow end to end.
 * Connect the AI helper to the evaluation service with first draft prompts.
 * Add automated integration tests for auth and classroom APIs.
+* Add group functionality with group evaluations for the AI.